-To improve the quality of life in central Louisiana by building permanent endowments, utilizing strategic grant making to address community needs.
+To improve the quality of life in Central Louisiana by building permanent endowments, utilizing strategic grant making to address community needs.

-In 1989, community leaders suggested that central Louisiana needed a community foundation.
+In 1989, community leaders suggested that Central Louisiana needed a community foundation.
 The topic was discussed and the group determined that a foundation would need substantial assets to have a paid director in order to become a viable foundation.
-Sources were considered and only half of the necessary funding seemed possible, so opportunity was deferred.
+Sources were considered and only half of the necessary funding seemed possible, so the opportunity was deferred.

 Ten years later, Central Louisiana leaders again recognized the need for a local community foundation to further the vision of local philanthropists.
 Eleven local leaders with the help of the Greater New Orleans Foundation met, and the decision was made to go forward.